Chiptune: 1951–1979: Precursors

 The earliest precursors to chip music can be found in the early history of computer music.
 In 1951, the computers CSIRAC and Ferranti Mark 1 were used to perform real-time synthesized digital music in public.

 One of the earliest commercial computer music albums came from the First Philadelphia Computer Music Festival, held August 25, 1978, as part of the Personal Computing '78 show.
 The First Philadelphia Computer Music Festival recordings were published by Creative Computing in 1979.
 The Global TV program Science International (1976–1979) credited a PDP-11/10 for the music.

-By the early 1980s, personal computers had become less expensive and more accessible than they had been previously.
-This led to a proliferation of outdated personal computers and game consoles that had been abandoned by consumers as they upgraded to newer machines.
-They were in low demand by consumers as a whole, and thus were not difficult to find, making them a highly accessible and affordable method of creating sound or art.
-While it has been a mostly underground genre, chiptune has had periods of moderate popularity in the 1980s and 21st century, and has influenced the development of electronic dance music.

 Mid-1970s–1980s: Video game origins

 Chiptune music began to appear with the video game music produced during the golden age of video arcade games.
 An early example was the opening tune in Tomohiro Nishikado's arcade game Gun Fight (1975).
 The first video game to use a continuous background soundtrack was Tomohiro Nishikado's 1978 release Space Invaders, which had four simple chromatic descending bass notes repeating in a loop, though it was dynamic and interacted with the player, increasing pace as the enemies descended on the player.

 The first video game to feature continuous melodic background music was Rally-X, an arcade game released by Namco in 1980, featuring a simple tune that repeats continuously during gameplay.

 It was also one of the earliest games to use a digital-to-analog converter to produce sampled sounds.

 That same year, the first video game to feature speech synthesis was also released, Sunsoft's shoot 'em up arcade game Stratovox.

-In the late 1970s, the pioneering synthpop/electronic dance music group Yellow Magic Orchestra (YMO) were using computers to produce synthesized music.
+In the late 1970s, the pioneering synth-pop/electronic dance music group Yellow Magic Orchestra (YMO) were using computers to produce synthesized music.